Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Modify the contact details associated with the domain name
+Modify the coordinates related to the domain name

-This guide explains how to modify the details linked to a domain name, i.e., the “WHOIS” details of the owner / holder / administrator.
+This guide explains how to modify the coordinates associated with a domain name, that is, the “WHOIS” coordinates of the owner / holder / manager.

 Preamble

-- Domain names have a unique feature: each has an owner whose details are specific to the domain itself, independent of the user account managing the product with the host or registry.
+- The particularity of domain names is that they all have an owner whose coordinates are specific to the domain itself, independent of the user account that manages the product with the host or the registry.

-- These details related to the domain name are called WHOIS details and indicate information such as first name, last name, postal address, email address, etc.
+- These coordinates associated with the domain name are called WHOIS coordinates and indicate details such as first name, last name, postal address, email address, etc.

-- They have no connection with the Infomaniak user account details.
+- They have no connection with the Infomaniak user account coordinates.

-- They can be viewed online using WHOIS services (whois.infomaniak.com or whois.nic.swiss for example) and additional private coordinates sometimes exist upstream.
+- They can be consulted online through WHOIS services (whois.infomaniak.com or whois.nic.swiss for example) and additional private coordinates sometimes exist upstream.

 - This information outside of the public WHOIS is never visible and/or communicated by Infomaniak without prior authentication!

-- They will always be considered valid in case of a dispute regarding the ownership of a domain name, it is therefore important to keep this information up to date even if you activate Domain Privacy to mask this information.
+- They will always prevail in the event of a dispute regarding the ownership of a domain name, it is therefore important to keep this information up to date even if you activate Domain Privacy to hide this information.

-- Depending on the extension of the domain in question, these operations may incur fees.
+- Depending on the extension of the domain concerned, these operations may involve fees.

 Manage WHOIS information